narukijima/nalt-protocol/docs/SECURITY_BEST_PRACTICES.md

-# Security Best Practices for Personal Data Protocol (PDP)
+# Security Best Practices for NALT Protocol

-This guide provides security recommendations for implementing and using PDP v1.1.0.
+This guide provides security recommendations for implementing and using NALT Protocol v1.1.0.

 ## 1. Data Classification and Sensitivity Levels